My Collecting "philosophy" and the "universe" of what I focus on.

 Two bolts: The bolt-stop-retention system has been completely redesigned.
 The block on top of the bolt of the 13 Year has been removed and a transverse cross-bolt through stock and receiver has replaced it.

-The Murata 18 was improved over the Murata 13 Year in its sturdiness and reliability but is otherwise unchanged.
-As such, the Murata 18 Year functions identically to that of the Murata 13 Year, except with regard to the bolt removal.
-The 18 Year bolt is removed by withdrawing the transverse stop bolt from the left side of the stock, below the rear of the receiver. (see DISTINGUISHING CHARACTERISTICS, above.)
+The Meiji 18 was improved over the Meiji 13 in its sturdiness and reliability but is otherwise unchanged.
+As such, the Meiji 18 functions identically to that of the Meiji 13, except with regard to removal of the bolt.
+The Meiji 18 bolt is removed by withdrawing the transverse stop bolt from the left side of the stock, below the rear of the receiver. (see Distinguishing Characteristics, above.)

-A major shortcoming of the 13 Year Murata's action was that the separate extractor piece, which fits into a dedicated groove machined into the inner left receiver wall, and is held in place by a small curved tab on the back end of the extractor that wraps partially around the bolt body would fall out if the bolt stop failed and the bolt were inadvertently pulled all the way out.
-This shortcoming was addressed by the modified 18 Year rifle’s transverse stop bolt mentioned above.
+A major shortcoming of the Meiji 13 Murata's action had been that the separate extractor piece, which fits into a dedicated groove machined into the inner left receiver wall, and is held in place by a small curved tab on the back end of the extractor that wraps partially around the bolt body would fall out if the bolt stop failed and the bolt were inadvertently pulled all the way out.
+A condition which occurred too frequently with the Meiji 13.
+This shortcoming was addressed by the modified Meiji 18 rifle’s transverse stop bolt mentioned above.

 This photo presents a nice view of the extractor channel cut into the Murata 13 Year & 18 Year rifles’ left receiver wall.
 See the photos in this section at: Japanese Murata 13 Year Rifle on this website.

-Other than the new bolt lock system, other minor but useful improvements including an additional auxiliary bayonet lug, and minor configuration changes led in 1885 to the re-designation of the 13 Year rifle to the 18 Year rifle.
+The new bolt lock system, other minor but useful improvements including an additional auxiliary bayonet lug, and minor configuration changes led in 1885 to the re-designation of the Meiji 13 rifle to “Meiji 18 Murata Rifle.”
 These new rifles were marked 十 八 (juu-hachi or 1 8) on the receiver instead of the previous Year 13 markings.

-The 18 Year is marked similarly to the 13 Year, with Kanji on the left and right sides of the receiver and both Western serial numbers and Western rear sight ladder numerals, the serial number being repeated on most metal parts wherever space would allow.
+Other than model year, the Meiji 18 Murata is marked similarly to the Meiji 13, with Kanji on the left and right sides of the receiver and both Western serial numbers and Western rear sight ladder numerals, the serial number being repeated on most metal parts wherever space would allow.

 A 19 Century translation of the Kanji characters down the left side of the receiver would read "Great Nippon Empire Murata Rifle” although the same characters today would likely be translated as “Imperial Japanese Murata Rifle” and then below that “Tokyo Artillery Arsenal Small Arms Factory."
-The right side of the receiver is slightly modified from the 13 Year rifle to read “Meiji 1 8 Year”.
+The right side of the receiver is slightly modified from the “Meiji 1 3 Year” to read “Meiji 1 8 Year”.

-The buttstock roundel cartouche reads “Tokyo Artillery Arsenal Small Arms Factory” around the outside, and the inside circle indicates “Meiji 18 Year".
+The buttstock roundel cartouche reads “Tokyo Artillery Arsenal Small Arms Factory” around the outside, and the inside circle indicates “Meiji Meiji 18".
 Note that being Japanese, the kanji are read counter-clockwise, opposite of how Western roundel cartouches would usually be read.

-First Photo: The faint outlines of the original factory cartouche are still visible on this 18 Year Murata.
-For some reason it is rare to find a readable cartouche on an 18 Year rifle.
-Second Photo: is a sketch of what the factory cartouche should have read.
-Third Photo: Sketch of Cartouche
+The faint outlines of the original factory cartouche are still visible on this Meiji 18 Murata.
+For some reason it is rare to find a readable cartouche on an Meiji 18 rifle.
+Next to this photo is a sketch of what the factory cartouche should have read.

 Rear sight ladder showing it denomination in Western numerals.
 The dots on the right leaf of the ladder are ½ marks, denoting 50 meter ranges between the full 100 meter increment number marks.
 On the left side of the rear sight a Western numeral serial number is marked.